 Certain of the debt agreements with Oiltanking Finance B.V. contain loan covenants that require us to maintain certain debt, leverage, and equity ratios and prohibit us from pledging our assets to third parties or incurring any indebtedness other than from Oiltanking Finance B.V.
 Specifically, the debt agreements require us to maintain (i) a Stockholders' Equity Ratio (stockholders' equity to non-current assets) of 30% or greater; (ii) a Debt Service Coverage Ratio (EBITDA to total debt service for such period) of 1.2 or greater; and (iii) a Leverage Ratio (liabilities for borrowings, derivative instruments and capital leases, net of subordinated loans and cash and cash equivalents, to EBITDA) of 3.75 or less.
-In anticipation of the completion of this offering, we have entered into a new \$50.0 million line of credit with Oiltanking Finance B.V., which contains restrictions similar to the restrictions described in this paragraph.
+Concurrently with the completion of this offering, we expect to enter into a new \$50.0 million line of credit with Oiltanking Finance B.V., which we expect will contain restrictions similar to the restrictions described in this paragraph.